 Dr. Golam Rabbani is a researcher, educator, performer, and amateur writer living in Canada, and currently teaching as an Assistant Professor at the School of Creative Industries, Toronto Metropolitan University (formerly Ryerson University).
-Before joining TMU, he taught at Dan School of Drama and Music, Queen’s University and the Department of Sociology and Anthropology and School for Studies in Arts and Culture, Carleton University.
+Before joining TMU, he taught at Dan School of Drama and Music, Queen’s University, the Department of Sociology and Anthropology and School for Studies in Arts and Culture, Carleton University, and the Department of English, Jahangirnagar University.
 He holds a PhD in Cultural Studies, and his doctoral project was funded by Social Sciences and Humanities Research Council (SSHRC) Doctoral Fellowship Award, in the Cultural Studies Interdisciplinary Graduate Program at Queen’s University, Kingston, Canada.
-He taught courses of music, creative industries, ethnomusicology, cultural studies, religion, literary studies, film, and English language skills (ESL/EAL) at universities for more than fourteen years.
-His research publications and interests follow interdisciplinary studies, including creative and culture industries, ethnomusicology, Western and non-Western cultural texts, social/cultural theory and philosophy, and language skills.
+He taught courses of literature, music, creative industries, ethnomusicology, cultural studies, religion, literary and cultural theory, film, and English language skills (ESL/EAL) at universities for more than fourteen years.
+His research publications and interests follow interdisciplinary studies, including literature and culture industries, ethnomusicology, Western and non-Western literary and cultural texts, social/cultural theory and philosophy, and language skills.
 He is also working as a casual Inclusion Coach responsible for implementing equity, diversity and inclusion for academic and non-academic institutions.

 Dr. Rabbani is a first-generation immigrant in Canada.
 He grew up in Bangladesh and taught and continued research in several universities in Dhaka.

 Please feel free to navigate through this website and do not hesitate to contact Dr. Rabbani for any queries.